Note: For further information on Google PageSpeed Insights and why you should not bother chasing a “grade” please read this docs article:

 - Use the tool to automatically generate critical CSS for your site.

 - Disable automatic generation in the future by adding the helper plugin above.

 - The generated CSS files are stored on your server: wp-content/cache/critical-css

 If you are a developer and understand CSS, you may edit those directly.

 - Clear the WP Rocket cache

 In cases where our tool cannot generate critical CSS, you can use the fallback field to specify your own.
 This will be applied in any case where the critical css does not already exist.To generate the necessary CSS you can use this Critical Path CSS Generator tool:

 - Turn off WP Rocket before you start using the tool!

-Enter your URL in the tool and copy the generated CSS into the Critical path CSS field in WP Rocket:
+- Enter your URL in the tool and copy the generated CSS into the Fallback critical CSS field in WP Rocket: